forta-network/docs/docs/sdk.md

 - `createdAt` -  timestamp when the alert was published
 - `description` - text description of the alert
 - `name` - alert name
-- `protocol` - name of protocol being reported on
+- `protocol` - name of the protocol being reported on
 - `scanNodeCount` - number of scanners that found the alert
 - `source` - source where the alert was detected
     - `transactionHash` - transaction where the alert was detected